Mic92/sops-nix/README.md

 TODO

-## Use with gnupg instead of ssh keys
+## Use with GnuPG instead of ssh keys

-If you prefer having a separate gnupg key, sops-nix also comes with a helper tool:
+If you prefer having a separate GnuPG key, sops-nix also comes with a helper tool:

 ```
 $ nix-shell -p sops-init-gpg-key